This is a sponsored post written by me on behalf of Kraft Peanut Butter. All opinions are 100% mine.

 I found the original recipe on Chocolate Covered Katie, but have made a couple of changes to it.
 Still, she gets credit for this delicious treat entering my household.

-- 2 packs of instant oatmeal in whatever flavour you like.
-I buy a multi-flavour box and use those
+- 2 packs (or 1/2 cup) of instant oatmeal/quick oats in whatever flavour you like.
+I normally use plain, but had the maple ones on hand.

 - 3/4 tsp baking powder

 - 1/4 tsp salt

 - 1/8 tsp baking soda

 - 1 can (540 mL or 19 oz) of drained and rinsed white beans or chick peas (sodium-free) Note: white beans give a much milder taste to the recipe.
 As it turns out, chick peas have quite a strong flavour in this recipe!